tolemac/Ng2Emulation/README.md

 bootstrap(AppComponent);
 ```

-Ng2Emulation allow you build your components with Angular 2 style.
-Using similar Angular 2 @Decorators to configure its.
+Ng2Emulation lets you build your components in the Angular 2 style.
+Using similar Angular 2 @Decorators to configure it.
 You can:

-1. Build components writing only a class and decorating it.
+1. Build components writing a single class and decorating it.
-2. Set component and service dependency.
+2. Set component and service dependencies.
 3. Inject services.

-Ng2Emulation try to bring you similar tools to Angular 2 tools to make easy the jump to Angular 2, `@Component` and `@Inject` decorators, bootstraping, ...
+Ng2Emulation tries to bring you similar tools to the Angular 2 tools, making the jump to Angular 2 easy, `@Component` and `@Inject` decorators, bootstraping, etc.

 ````typeScript
 import {Component, Inject} from "Ng2Emulation/Ng2Emulation"